pirate museum photo

 The city’s history is similar to a lot of other Alabama towns.

-Native Americans lived for centuries along the Alabama River that runs just north of downtown.
+Native Americans lived for centuries along the Alabama River that runs through downtown.

 The first Anglo settlement was established in 1716 and its first trading post in 1785.
 The Montgomery Railroad Company was established in 1834.
 It built a rail line to West Point, Georgia.
 Montgomery was named state capital in 1846.